SirYancy/computer-apps-primer/ch1-computer-basics/file_system.md

     <li>
         <strong>Double-Click</strong> on the new file.
 Microsoft Word should open and your new empty file should open automatically.
     </li>
     <li>Type some text into the file.
 Anything, really.
 Whatever you like.
+A joke, or an amusing story, or whatever.
 Just get something on the page.
 We will go into great detail about Word's capabilities in the next chapter, however, for now, anything will do. </li>
     <li>
         To save the Word Document, left-click on the <strong>File</strong> tab at the top-left of the screen.
 In the backstage menu that appears, select <strong>save</strong>.
         <figure>